 The claimant used a voice management regime to avoid problems of vocal nodules and hoarseness.
-The employer argued that she did not have a disability within the DDA.
+The employer argued that she did not have a disability within the Disability Discrimination Act 1995 (DDA).
 She said that unless she continued the regime, the hoarseness and thus the substantial adverse effects of her impairment would be likely to re-occur, and that under DDA Schedule 1 para 6 one had to look at the adverse effects that would be ‘likely’ if she were not continuing the regime.

-- According to offical guidance, ‘likely’ meant ‘more probable than not’.
-But the House of Lords said statutory interpretation was for the courts to decide, without considering the official guidance.
+- According to official guidance, ‘likely’ meant ‘more probable than not’.
+But the House of Lords said statutory interpretation is for the courts to decide, without considering the official guidance.
 The House started “with a clean slate”.

-Also, the Court of Appeal in Northern Ireland confirmed that a voice management regime to avoid recurrence of vocal nodules could count as ‘measures’, so that one looks at what effect the impairment would be ‘likely’ to (could well) have if the person were not using that regime.
+Also, the Court of Appeal in Northern Ireland confirmed that a voice management regime to avoid recurrence of vocal nodules could count as ‘measures’.
+Therefore the court had to look at what effect the impairment would be ‘likely’ to (ie could well) have if the person were not using that regime.

-In April 2010 it was reported that the parties had agreed a settlement: £125,000 for Woman In Settlement Of Landmark Discrimination Case (pdf, link to equalityni.org).
+In April 2010 it was reported that the parties had agreed a settlement: £125,000 for Woman In Settlement Of Landmark Discrimination Case (pdf, equalityni.org).

 In more detail: Facts

 The question was whether the claimant had a ‘disability’.
 She had suffered from hoarseness in various episodes since 1974, probably as a result of extensive use of her voice for singing and acting.
 She had had an operation, and had undergone speech therapy.
-She was advised to follow a regime to conserve her voice (see box on right).
-There was some conflict in evidence as to how likely the vocal fold nodules were to recur.
+She was advised to follow a regime to conserve her voice (see below Voice management regime, and adverse effect).
+There was some conflict in the evidence as to how likely the vocal fold nodules were to recur.

-The Industrial Tribunal concluded that when affected by vocal nodules, her ability to speak and socialise was affected, the activities affected were ‘normal day to day activities” (see second paragraph in box), and the effect was more than minor or trivial and was thus ‘substantial’.
+The Industrial Tribunal concluded that when affected by vocal nodules, her ability to speak and socialise was affected, the activities affected were ‘normal day to day activities’ (see second paragraph in Voice management regime, and adverse effect below), and the effect was more than minor or trivial and was thus ‘substantial’.